chative/chative-desktop-ng/README.md

 # Chative Desktop

-Chative Desktop is an Electron application that links with Chative iOS.
+Chative Desktop is an Electron application that links with Chative mobile app.

+Supports macOS and Ubuntu.

 ## Install